-Not for poor Samuel and his single mother Amelia, who are psychologically held hostage in The Babadook, a supernatural home and mind invasion thriller where you’re never entirely sure what is real and what isn’t.
+Not for poor Samuel (Noah Wiseman) and his single mother Amelia (Essie Davis), who are psychologically held hostage in The Babadook, a supernatural home and mind invasion thriller where you’re never entirely sure what is real and what isn’t.

 Amelia is a widow – her husband died taking her to hospital when she was in labour with Samuel and she still hasn’t recovered emotionally.
-She’s getting through each day but that’s about as much as she can manage, while Sam’s behaviour at school and home is deteriorating.
+She’s just about getting through each day while Sam’s behaviour at school and home is deteriorating.

 A book called Mister Babadook, featuring a terrifying black-clad man, has mysteriously appeared in their home.
 Samuel is obsessed with it but the pictures and message are so frightening that Amelia soon tears it up and chucks it in the outside bin.

 That a children’s book appeared in their house as if from nowhere isn’t particularly troubling in itself – most parents know their house is full of books that just seem to materialise with no one having any idea where they came from.
-(This is particularly true of The Gruffalo – has anyone ever actually bought a copy?
+(This is particularly true of The Gruffalo; has anyone ever actually bought a copy?
 I know I haven’t and we’ve got three different versions, the 2014 Annual and a biscuit cutter).
 However when I’ve finally chucked a book out it has never reappeared, sellotaped back together, on our doorstep.
-Then again I know a lot of parents who are so obsessed with Never Throwing Away A Book Because For Some Never Explained Reason It’s Just Wrong that they would probably think from that moment on that Amelia deserved everything she got.

-The sense of menace in their home grows gradually.
-Sam is scared and lonely but also angry and aggressive, building weapons out of boxes and darts or watching creepy DVDs about magicians.
-His anger initially seems like an expected response to his fatherless situation, but as unexplained events start occurring his tantrums and convulsions start to seem more like demonic possession.
-There’s glass in their food.
-Sam’s dad’s things are moved around in the basement with his suit found hanging there on a peg.
+The sense of menace in their home expands.
+Sam is scared and lonely but also angry and aggressive, building weapons out of boxes or watching creepy DVDs.
+His anger initially seems like an expected response to his bereavement, but as unexplained events occur, tantrums and convulsions start to resemble demonic possession: there’s glass in their food; Sam’s dad’s things are moved around in the basement with his suit found hanging there on a peg.
 Even the dog is starting to act weird.

-Meanwhile his mother’s anger at him (driven by fear) as he will not let go of the Babadook, is leaving poor Sam isolated (in a horror film we can shout at the adults all we like to flee before the storm/Halloween/toxic waste accident but a child is stuck where their parents or carers are and has no agency to escape their home or their fears.
-Sam has only his own wits, his pet dog and his increasingly erratic and cruel mother to protect him).
+Meanwhile his mother’s anger at him is leaving poor Sam isolated, a extra layer of horror in a genre where we can shout at adults on screen for making stupid decisions, but where children often have no agency to escape.
+Sam has only his own wits, his pet dog and his increasingly erratic and cruel mother to protect him.

 Is Sam the Babadook?
-Both Sam and his mother are losing sleep, but the unexplained events – which could be as a result of their sleep deprivation – lead to even more exhausted, hallucinatory wakefulness.
-Soon it’s not Sam we’re worrying about as the source of evil but mum.
+Both he and his mother are losing sleep, but the unexplained events – which could be as a result of their sleep deprivation – lead to even more exhausted, hallucinatory wakefulness.
+Soon it’s not Sam we’re worrying about as the source of evil, but Amelia.

-A mother’s descent into madness in film is often a cliche but here it is brilliantly done.
-First there are Samuel’s behavioural problems that isolate her from school and friends.
+A mother’s descent into madness is often a movie cliche but here it is a situation expertly wrought.
+First there are Samuel’s behavioural problems that isolate her from his school and from her own friends.
 Then it’s a belief that they’re being stalked.
 Then it’s a growing awareness and even acceptance of the frightening Babadook.

-Noah Wiseman as Samuel is brilliant – the character is really annoying (like my boys, he will not stop asking questions or talking about anything really no matter how tense the moment is) but he’s also a brave boy who actually copes admirably as his mother gradually breaks down.
-Essie Davis is incredible as a mum holding it together on the surface but losing her grip on reality as she retreats physically and emotionally.
+Noah Wiseman excels as the annoying, brave boy who actually copes admirably as his mother gradually breaks down.
+Essie Davis is so nuanced: terrifying yet pitiable as a mum holding it together on the surface but losing her grip on reality as she retreats physically and emotionally.

-By the way when it comes to animals suffering on screen, many people get more upset than when something awful happens to an actual person, so I’m going to tell you NOW – that yes the dog gets it.
-I know and it’s so adorable!
-God I’ve barely got over Daisy the beagle puppy in John Wick.
-(Honestly film directors, can you please stop killing pets on screen?
-Or at least the cute ones with the floppy ears).
+(By the way when it comes to animals suffering on screen, many people get more upset than when something awful happens to an actual person, so I’m going to tell you NOW that yes the dog gets it.
+I know and it’s so adorable!)

-I was expecting The Babadook to be a straight psychological thriller/horror where you end up thinking it was all in the child’s head, but it isn’t like that at all.
-Is it scary?
-I found it very, very shocking rather than scary, and the mother’s breakdown – particularly the callous way she speaks to her young son – is actually really upsetting.
-Somehow hearing her tell Samuel to “eat shit” is worse than seeing him threatened with a knife.
+Is The Babadook scary?
+I’d describe it as very, very shocking rather than scary, with Amelia’s breakdown – particularly the callous way she speaks to her young son – surprisingly upsetting.
+Somehow hearing her tell Samuel to “eat shit” is as bad as seeing him threatened with a knife.

-The ending was not what I was expecting at all.
-There’s no sequel set-up, and it’s not one of those utterly depressing endings where the heroine dies in the last shot and you wondered why you bothered becoming invested in the characters in the first place.
-I won’t say too much but think Gardeners World crossed with Shaun of the Dead, which is not actually as bizarre as it sounds.
+The ending was unexpected.
+There’s no sequel set up, thank goodness.
+I won’t say too much beyond that, but think Gardeners World crossed with Shaun of the Dead, which is not actually as bizarre as it sounds.